bumble-tech/live-mosaic/README.md

 - `Image`: A photo
 - `CustomComposable`: get creative!

+Create your `Entry`:

-- Create and add your `Entry` instance to the list in [`Entries.kt`](https://github.com/bumble-tech/live-mosaic/blob/main/shared/src/commonMain/kotlin/com/bumble/livemosaic/model/Entries.kt)!
+- Add it to the list in [`Entries.kt`](https://github.com/bumble-tech/live-mosaic/blob/main/shared/src/commonMain/kotlin/com/bumble/livemosaic/model/Entries.kt)!
 - Create a pull request and the Bumble Inc team will review it!
 - Show us your pull request at the Bumble Inc. booth on your device, and once we merge it, we’ll hand you your raffle ticket.